-To Mark Twain two things were precious above all others -one was a love of his wife-the other was a love of the people.
-At every side he was surrounded by tributes of honor, by joyous affection.
-In every corner of the world he was known and loved.
-And because of this it was his desire that his books be so made and sold at such a price that every family could own a set.
+To Mark Twain two things were precions above all others one was a love of his wife-the other was a love of the people.
+At every side he was surrounded by tributes of honor, by jayous affection.
+In every comer of the world desire that his hooks be so made and sold at such a price that every family could own a set.
 So this set of Mark Twain has been sold at a much lower price than would ordinarily be the case for a set of books of this character.
-But Mark Twain could not foresee that the price of ink paper, binding-that every-thing that goes into the making of a set of books- was to go to heights undreamed of even two years ago.
-It is impossible to continue the sale of this set of books at that low price.
-This edition will soon be withdrawn.
-If you send the coupon at once you can have your set at the low price-but send the d into more foreign languages ther writer.
-Mame
+But Mark Twain could not foresee that the price of ink paper, binding-that every.
+This character.
+But Mark Twain could not foresee that the price of ink paper, binding-that every.
+This that goes into the malilur of a set of books-was to go to heights undreamed of even two years ago.
+It is impossible to continue the sale of this will zoon be withdrawn.
+If you send the compon at once you can have your set at the low price-but send the compon at once the d into more foreign languages ther write.